The LA Law Library staff welcomes you.

 The following are not permitted in LA Law Library:

-• Bathing, shaving, and washing clothes in the library restrooms.
+- Bathing, shaving, grooming, and washing clothes in the library restroom.

-Persons other than Library staff may not pretend or represent themselves to be agents or employees of LA Law Library
+Persons who are not Library staff may not pretend or represent themselves to be agents or employees of LA Law Library.

 Persons whose parcels or bodily hygiene or odor is so offensive as to constitute a nuisance or disrupt others’ work shall be required to leave the library.